jitawangzi/eclipse-file-generator/README.md

 ### Overview

-FileForge is an Eclipse plugin designed to simplify file generation from text templates.
+EclipseFileGenerator is an Eclipse plugin designed to simplify file generation from text templates.
 It allows developers to quickly create multiple files from a single text input, making it ideal for scaffolding, boilerplate code generation, and template-based development.
 The plugin shines especially when paired with LLMs like ChatGPT, Claude, or GitHub Copilot, providing a seamless bridge between AI-generated code and your Eclipse workspace.

 ### Key Features